 - A. Required landscaped buffers may replace rear and side yard requirements.
-They do not replace front setback requirements which can be found in the chapters establishing zoning districts. - B. Installation of required landscaped buffers is the responsibility of the applicant, but buffers may be installed on both sides of lot lines where both lots are in the same ownership at the time the buffer is installed or where the adjoining owner agrees.
+They do not replace front setback requirements which can be found in the chapters establishing zoning districts, because no buffer is required where uses are separated by a street. - B. Installation of required landscaped buffers is the responsibility of the applicant, but buffers may be installed on both sides of lot lines where both lots are in the same ownership at the time the buffer is installed or where the adjoining owner agrees.
 An easement requiring access to and assigning responsibility for the perpetual maintenance of the required buffer must be recorded into the chain of title of both lots before a certificate of compliance will be issued.